 5.1 Cut dados on oversize board

-It is an advisable approach to prevent tear out of the wood’s most fragile fiber.
+It is an advisable approach to prevent tearing out of the wood’s most fragile fiber.
 You can then trim down the oversized board to the required dimension once the dado is in place.

 5.2 Score the edges